Program Details

 • Internship must start within two years of graduation

-Normally, recent graduates are eligible for one 4-6-month internship, but they may do up to three depending on the needs of the project and the discretion of the academic institution (some institutions may only allow one post-graduation internship per person).
+Eligible for up to three internships at the discretion of the academic institution (some institutions may only allow one post-graduation internship per person).

 All program expectations remain the same: the intern must have an academic supervisor and split their time between the academic institution and the partner organization.